MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 1. Search for **notification** and then select the **Notifications - Send me a mobile notification** action:

      ![](./media/apply-to-each/foreach-10.png)
-1. On the **Send me a mobile notification** card, provide the details for the push notification that will be sent if the subject of an email contains "meet now":
+1. On the **Send me a mobile notification** card, provide the details for the push notification that will be sent if the subject of an email contains "meet now" and then select **Add an action**:

      ![](./media/apply-to-each/foreach-11.png)
-1. Select **Add an action**, enter **read** as the search term and then select the **Office 365 Outlook - Mark as read** action.
+1. Enter **read** as the search term and then select the **Office 365 Outlook - Mark as read** action.
 This will mark each email as read after the push notification is sent:

      ![](./media/apply-to-each/foreach-12.png)
 1. Add the **Message id** token to the **Mark as read** card.
 This indicates the Id of the message that will be marked as read: